 First word: Tacos.
 Next word: Mind-blowing.
 With a far-sung rep as having the best tacos in the city, El Turix promises exquisitely fresh salsa, dripping meat juices, and perfection of spices—a winner combo for post-long-flight food.

 If your call’s for classy dining, Lardo’s symphony of flavours is a go-to.
 Treat yourself to burrata cheese or fig pizzas, rabbit & artichoke lasagnas, and tahini sour cocktails.
-They cater to gluten-free, but their freshly baked bread is culinary mastery on its own.
+They cater to gluten-free, but their freshly baked bread is culinary mastery.

-- Time Required: For both, 2-3 hours would be ample dining time.
-Be sure to book at least 2 days ahead for Lardo and expect long, but fast-moving queues at El Turix
+• Time Required: 2-3 hours would be ample dining time for both.
+Be sure to book at least two days ahead for Lardo and expect long but fast-moving queues at El Turix.

-- Plan Your Visit: Check out Tripadvisor for more details and visitor ravings on both El Turix and Lardo
+• Plan Your Visit: Check out Tripadvisor for more details and visitor ravings on El Turix and Lardo.

 Parque Nacional Los Dinamos